Hong Kong police forcibly clear thousands of protesters occupying legislature complex

-HONG KONG — Police used force early Tuesday to clear thousands of protesters in and around Hong Kong’s legislature after some broke into the complex and occupied it Monday, the 22nd anniversary of the semiautonomous city’s return to Chinese rule.
+HONG KONG – Police used force early Tuesday to clear thousands of protesters in and around Hong Kong’s legislative building after some broke in and occupied it Monday, the 22nd anniversary of the semiautonomous city’s return to Chinese rule.

 The escalation has brought Hong Kong into unprecedented and uncertain territory, and represents the biggest test of Beijing’s grip over the global financial hub and the status under which it operates.

+On Tuesday morning, Hong Kong’s streets were reopened, the rush hour traffic flowing through like any other day.

+But outside the Legislative Council building, piles of broken umbrellas, traffic cones and jumbled barricades zip-tied together by protesters littered the sidewalk.
+Cleanup and repair operations, which will likely take weeks, had begun with garbage trucks carting away the wreckage.
+Police officers stood around the perimeter of the building, where tempered glass doors and windows shattered by protesters had been cordoned off by flimsy blue and white tape.
+Graffiti denouncing the police could be seen just inside the the major public entrance to the building.

-Protesters on Monday smashed their way through metal barricades and glass doors surrounding Hong Kong’s Legislative Council.
-As they wrote graffiti on walls, tore down portraits of pro-Beijing officials and emptied rooms of chairs and desks, the mostly young protesters escalated weeks of tensions and massive demonstrations here to a new level.
+Mostly young protesters on Monday smashed their way through metal barricades and glass doors surrounding the Legislative Council.
+As they wrote graffiti on walls, tore down portraits of pro-Beijing officials, and emptied rooms of chairs and desks, they pushed weeks of tensions and mass demonstrations here to a new level.

-The demonstrators occupying the complex penned a declaration that included a call for overthrowing the “puppet Legislative Council and the Government,” and they vowed to stay.
-But just after midnight Tuesday, police equipped with riot shields, tear gas and other projectiles began ejecting protesters streets surrounding from the complex, sending them fleeing.
-Police then retook the complex, stopping and frisking the young protesters who remained nearby.
+The demonstrators occupying the complex wrote a declaration that included a call for overthrowing the “puppet Legislative Council and the Government,” and they vowed to stay.
+But just after midnight Tuesday, police equipped with riot shields, tear gas and projectiles began removing protesters from streets surrounding the complex, sending them fleeing.
+Officers then retook the complex, stopping and frisking those who remained nearby.

-More than 500,000 demonstrators, meanwhile, marched peacefully across the city Monday and forced major thoroughfares to shut down.
+More than 500,000 demonstrators marched peacefully across the city Monday and forced major thoroughfares to shut down.

 The scenes of defiance were the latest indication that anger here, sparked by plans to allow extraditions to China but now incorporating broader concerns about Hong Kong’s autonomy and Beijing’s influence, will not be easily quelled.

-The protesters smashed shutters, broke windows and ripped down metal fencing around the Legislative Council, eventually forcing their way into the building.
-Protesters repeatedly tried to slam against metal shutters and pry them open as riot police stood guard.
+The protesters smashed shutters, broke windows and ripped down metal fencing around the Legislative Council, eventually forcing their way in.
+They repeatedly tried to slam against metal shutters and pry them open as riot police stood guard.

-At some point during the night, police appeared to vacate their posts.
-By 9:30 p.m., dozens of demonstrators wearing yellow hard hats and carrying umbrellas had entered the building and were roaming the complex.
+At some point during the night, officers appeared to vacate their posts.
+By 9:30 p.m., dozens of demonstrators wearing yellow hard hats and carrying umbrellas – a symbol of 2014 pro-democracy protests – had entered the building and were roaming the complex.
 They spray-painted wood-paneled walls with graffiti cursing the Hong Kong government and tore down posters of pro-Beijing officials.
-Outside, protesters cheered as more windows and doors were smashed open.
+Outside, protesters cheered as more windows and doors were broken.

 Later Monday night, police said the building was “violently attacked” and “illegally entered.”
 In a tweet, they warned that they would conduct a sweep with “reasonable force” and urged people to leave the area.